reinielc20/infs605-assignment2/README.md

 ## Troubleshooting containers

-If you have trouble stoppong containers with docker-compose-down then you might have some permission errors if you are running as admin from root and the container network endpoints are running with local users.
+If you have trouble stopping containers with docker-compose-down then you might have some permission errors if you are running as admin from root and the container network endpoints are running with local users.
 Docker refusing to kill a container.
 It usually happens because:
 - The Docker daemon is running as root, but your user doesn’t have the right privileges.
 - The container is in a bad / zombie state (hung process inside).